sathvikreddyp/pwn.college.sathvik/Processes and Jobs.md

 Yay, I found another version of me running in the background!
 Here is the flag: pwn.college{YDnwe1YyaT5-xjuhMbzxzUTEU42.QX3QDO0wiM1AzNzEzW}
 ```

+## What I Learnt
+I learned about the bg command, which will basically resume the process like fg, but in the background, while fg will resume it in the foreground.
+This will allow the process to keep running, while giving you your shell back to invoke more commands in the meantime.

+## References
+The references I used are the instructions provided by the pwn.college.

 # 8. Foregrounding Processes
+In this challenge, they told that this challenge's run process should first be suspended, then resumed in the background, then it has to be brought to the foreground without suspending it.

 ## My Solve
 Flag: pwn.college{Qusz1PcTXOAXrikftrEU9y09Sjx.QX4QDO0wiM1AzNzEzW}

+I first ran /challenge/run, it then showed me what I should do to get the flag.
+I first clicked ctrl-z to suspend the run process.
+Then I resumed it in the background using the bg command.
+I then brought it to the foreground using the fg command.

 ```
 hacker@processes~foregrounding-processes:~$ /challenge/run